ZIM Integrated Shipping Services Ltd. research snapshot

 LevelValueWhy it matters

 52-week high resistance$29.97The upper end of the 52-week range.
-A breakout above this level with volume would be a significant technical event.
+A breakout above this level would be a significant technical event.

-Deeper support$12.33The 52-week low.
-Represents the worst-case technical floor from the current cycle.
+Deeper support$12.33The 52-week low from the freight rate trough.
+Represents the worst-case technical floor.

-InvalidationClose below $22.00A decisive break below the 200-day MA area would weaken the intermediate technical structure.
+InvalidationClose below $23.13A decisive break below the 200-day MA would weaken the intermediate structure and retest the July low.

 ZIM AI trading strategy